Supporting hospice with your time

 - Special Skill – Share your pet therapy, cosmetology skills, massage therapy, music therapy or other special license or certification.

 Becoming a volunteer is as simple as filling out an application, meeting with us, and participating in a short training track designed for your abilities and interests.
 To download the Volunteer Brochure click here or the Volunteer Application click here.
-Please complete the form and mail, fax or e-mail it to our volunteer coordinator, Teresa.
+Please complete the form and mail, fax or e-mail it to Volunteer Coordinator:

 Volunteer care stories:

 Ben: One of the first assignments I had was to make regular pet therapy visits to a lady named Sally.
 When I first met her, she was not feeling well at all, and I was concerned how long she would be with us.
 However, from that day until near the end, she seemed to get stronger and sometimes I would have to hunt her down to visit.
 She was a constant craft worker, always on one project or another.
 Her bed was usually covered with her works, as she sat in a chair next to her bed and worked away.
 From the first visit she was taken with my pet therapy dog, and she always pushed her crafts away and invited him to jump up to her lap, which he did.
 Seldom did she call him his name, as he became “Precious”, the name of a dog she used to have.
 Each visit she would call him Precious and call out to her roommate, “Look!
 Isn’t he Precious?”
 When my pet and I started down the hall to her room, I could have taken the lead completely off of him, and he would have run to her room.
 On one visit she asked for a photo of my dog, and I brought her one on the next visit.
 Thereafter, there was a photo of “Precious” on the wall by her bed, close to the picture of her own “Precious” from the past.
 When her health began to really fail again, and she was confined to bed, we still visited her until the end.
 Interestingly, he seemed to know there was a problem.